-Speaking to Computer Weekly at AWS Re:invent 2019 in Las Vegas, Paul Migliorini, managing director of AWS Australia and New Zealand, said there is still a lot of work to be done to help enterprises move off legacy platforms and modernise their IT environment.
+Speaking to Computer Weekly at AWS Re:invent 2019 in Las Vegas, Paul Migliorini, managing director of AWS Australia and New Zealand, said there was still a lot of work to be done to help enterprises move off legacy platforms and modernise their IT environment.

-According to Telsyte’s Australian cloud market study 2019, cloud adoption is maturing rapidly in Australia, with 84% of organisations having a strategic approach to cloud computing and one in four (24%) having mature practices that are able to move workloads from on-premises to cloud.
+According to Telsyte’s Australian cloud market study 2019, cloud adoption is maturing rapidly in Australia, with 84% of organisations having a strategic approach to cloud computing and one in four (24%) having mature practices that are able to move workloads from on-premise to cloud.

-The federal government has also been a key proponent of cloud, spurring its agencies to adopt cloud services through various security certification initiatives including the Certified Cloud Services list and the Information Security Registered Assessors Program (IRAP).
+The federal government has also been a key proponent of cloud, spurring its agencies to adopt cloud services through various security certification initiatives, including the Certified Cloud Services list and the Information Security Registered Assessors Program (IRAP).

 These efforts, said Migliorini, have been a progressive step towards greater cloud adoption in Australia, with the IRAP initiative particularly serving as a “good endorsement of the level of security that customers can gain through moving workloads to AWS”.

-“What we’re seeing is really mature approach from government and the regulatory agencies to mitigate risk in a modern cloud-based environment,” he said.
+“What we’re seeing is a really mature approach from government and the regulatory agencies to mitigate risk in a modern cloud-based environment,” he said.

 Areas of growth

-Amid the maturing cloud landscape, Migliorini singled out a few areas of growth, notably new artificial intelligence (AI) services and use case specific offerings such as Amazon Connect, a contact centre service which has seen “huge success in Australia and New Zealand in the last two years”.
+Amid the maturing cloud landscape, Migliorini singled out a few areas of growth, notably new artificial intelligence (AI) services and use case-specific offerings such as Amazon Connect, a contact centre service which has seen “huge success in Australia and New Zealand in the last two years”.